google/syzkaller/README.md

         `qemu-system-x86_64`.
  - `enable_syscalls`: List of syscalls to test (optional).
  - `disable_syscalls`: List of system calls that should be treated as disabled (optional).
+ - `suppressions`: List of regexps for known bugs.

 ## Running syzkaller